cp2k/cp2k/INSTALL.md

   library should be placed in front of the scalapack library.
 - see <https://github.com/eth-cscs/COSMA> for more information.

+### 2t.
+LibVori (Voronoi Integration for Electrostatic Properties from Electron Density)

+- LibVori is a library which enables to compute electrostatic properties (charge, dipole vector, quadrupole tensor, ...) via integration of the total electron density in the Voronoi cell of each atom.
+- Add `-D__LIBVORI` to DFLAGS to enable support for LibVori.
+- see <https://brehm-research.de/voronoi> for more information.

+### 2u.
+LibMaxwell (External Maxwell Solver)

+- LibMaxwell is a library to solve the time-dependent Maxwell equations and use the resulting electric field in MD runs or real-time propagation.
+- Add `-D__LIBMAXWELL` to DFLAGS to enable support for LibMaxwell.
+- see <https://brehm-research.de> for more information.

 ## 3. Compile

 ### 3a.
 ARCH files